drmercer/gospel-library-readwise-sync/README.md

 4. Click "Load unpacked"
 5. Select the repo directory

 Firefox: Not yet supported.
-Someday I will take time to bundle an extension package for Firefox.
+Someday I might take time to bundle an extension package for Firefox.

 Safari: Not supported.
 I don't have a Mac, so I can't publish for Safari.